-The factory-assigned, twelve-digit, hexadecimal address of the Omnia 6's network interface.
-This is also known as the units Ethernet, or Hardware Address.
+The factory assigned, twelve-digit, hexadecimal hardware address of the Omnia 6 Ethernet interface.

 IP Address

 The customer assigned TCP/IP address of the Omnia 6 Ethernet interface.
 See your IT department if you aren't certain how to configure this parameter.